Yellow “Star Wars” Opening Text Crawl Tutorial!

 (If you want to manually control the positioning of the text, you can do it by putting any number of spaces at the beginning of the line.)

-8. Click over to the “Generate” tab, and select your movie’s pixel dimensions, frame rate, and destination folder.
+8. Click over to the “Generate” tab, and select your movie’s pixel dimensions, frame rate, destination folder, and starfield option.
 (If you are using the SECAM system, choose the PAL options which are identical — mes excuses.)

 Question: I chose an “Anamorphic DVD” resolution, but the image is letterboxed.
 Aren’t anamorphic widescreen DVDs supposed to be without letterboxing in their images?